 Who needs a visa to enter China?

 Most foreign travelers who enter China for tourism purposes need a tourist visa.
-However, some countries benefit visa exemptions.
+However, some countries benefit from visa exemptions.
 This visa exemption policy principally applies to 10 groups of people:

 1. 24-Hour Direct Transit: